RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/01-Setup-RIPE-Database-Mirror.md

 # Setup RIPE Database Mirror

-There are two ways to set up a mirror of the RIPE database.
+There are three ways to set up a mirror of the RIPE database.

 1. Using GRS import.